symmetrics/mrg_tweaks_german/doc/README-EN.txt

            word inside the listing of the product attributes is a reference to the corresponding "lieferung" (shipping) CMS page.

-*** B:  1.
-Go to the Front-end and put an arbitrary product into your cart.
+*** B: Go to the Front-end and put an arbitrary product into your cart.
-           Check the cart page for "shipping costs information".
-The link must be pointing to the "lieferung" page and the text of the link "Here you found informations to the shipping costs".

-*** C:  1.
-Go to the Front-end and put an arbitrary product into your cart.
-           Check "In this way, you order by us" link on the cart page just under "Proceed to checkout" button.
-The link itself must be proper referenced to the "bestellung" (order) CMS-page.

-*** D: 1.
-Gehen Sie ins Frontend und legen Sie einen Artikel in den Warenkorb.
-Prüfen Sie auf der
-           Warenkorbseite, ob der "Hier finden Sie die Einzelheiten zu Ihrem Widerrufsrecht" Link direkt unter "Zur Kasse gehen" sichtbar ist.
-Dieser Link muss auf, die im Backend eingestellte Seite, verweisen.
+       Under the button "Process to Checkout" should be 2 additional links:
+       1) "How to order."
+       2) "Click here to find  details on revocation."
+       Which should lead to the appropriate CMS Pages.

 *** E: 1.
 Führen Sie im Frontend einen Bestellvorgang durch; Wenn Sie Ihre
            Rechnungsadresse eingegeben haben, sollte standardmäßig die Option "An diese Adresse verschicken" ausgewählt sein.